EmanueleCosenza/polyphemus/README.md

 The number of tracks for each bar in the JSON file must be strictly equal to the number of tracks used to train the model.
 The number of bars, instead, may be smaller than the number of bars that can be handled by the model.
 If this is the case, the script will just replicate the partial binary structure to reach `n_bars`.
 In this way, it is possible e.g. to compile the binary activations for just one bar and let the model use this same structure for each bar.

-When editing this file for the LMD2 and LMD16 models, remember that `n_timesteps=32`, which means that each timestep has rhythmic value 1/32, and that the tracks used to train these models are, in order, drums, bass, guitar and strings.
+When editing this file for the LMD2 and LMD16 models, remember that `n_timesteps=32`, which means that each timestep has a rhythmic value of 1/32, and that the tracks used to train these models are, in order, drums, bass, guitar and strings.

 ## Training a New Model from Scratch